 29 days or more since your last infection

-- if you test positive, this will be considered a reinfection and you should follow the standard COVID-19 isolation guidelines.
+- this will be considered a reinfection and you should follow the standard COVID-19 isolation guidelines.

-If your result is negative, your symptoms could be another infection, such as the flu or another virus.
-If your symptoms continue you should repeat a RAT 48 hours later.
-If this is still negative, then stay at home until at least 24 hours after your symptoms resolve.
+- if your result is still negative, then stay at home until at least 24 hours after your symptoms resolve.

 If you have an underlying health condition or symptoms that are getting worse, you should call Healthline on 0800 358 5453 or your local healthcare provider.

 Reinfection with COVID-19 – what we know so far

 Reinfection refers to the detection of a second or subsequent COVID-19 infection, regardless of the variant involved.

 You are more likely to become reinfected as your immune response from the vaccine, or your previous COVID-19 infection, decreases over time.